 The following describes the principal terms of remuneration payable to such NEO of the Company in the event of termination.
-If the NEO is terminated for cause as defined no payment or incremental benefits are due to the NEO.
+If the NEO is terminated for cause (or equivalent), then no payment or incremental benefits are due to the NEO.